PacktPublishing/Machine-Learning-for-Algorithmic-Trading-Second-Edition_Original/README.md

 ### 24 Appendix - Alpha Factor Library

-Throughout this book, we emphasized how the smart design of features, including appropriate preprocessing and denoising, is what typically leads to an effective strategy.
-This appendix synthesizes some of the lessons learned on feature engineering and provides additional information on this important topic.
+Throughout this book, we emphasized how the smart design of features, including appropriate preprocessing and denoising, typically leads to an effective strategy.
+This appendix synthesizes some of the lessons learned on feature engineering and provides additional information on this vital topic.

-To this end, we focus on the broad range of indicators implemented by TA-Lib (see [Chapter 4](04_alpha_factor_research)) and the [101 Formulaic Alphas](https://arxiv.org/pdf/1601.00991.pdf) paper (Kakushadze 2016), which presents real-life quantitative trading factors used in production at WorldQant with an average holding period of 0.6-6.4 days.
-To facilitate replication, we limit the review to indicators that rely on readily available market data.
+To this end, we focus on the broad range of indicators implemented by TA-Lib (see [Chapter 4](04_alpha_factor_research)) and WorldQuant's [101 Formulaic Alphas](https://arxiv.org/pdf/1601.00991.pdf) paper (Kakushadze 2016), which presents real-life quantitative trading factors used in production with an average holding period of 0.6-6.4 days.

 This chapter covers:
-- how to compute several dozen technical indicators using TA-Lib and NumPy/pandas.
+- How to compute several dozen technical indicators using TA-Lib and NumPy/pandas,
-- creating the formulaic alphas describe in the above paper
+- Creating the formulaic alphas describe in the above paper, and
-- evaluating the predictive quality of the results using various metrics from rank correlation and mutual information to feature importance, SHAP values and Alphalens.
+- Evaluating the predictive quality of the results using various metrics from rank correlation and mutual information to feature importance, SHAP values and Alphalens.